oliviertassinari/serviceworker-webpack-plugin/README.md

  - `template`, *function*, default noop:
 This callback function can be used to inject statically generated service worker.
 It's taking a `serviceWorkerOption` argument and must return a promise.
+- `transformOptions`, *function*:
+This callback function receives a raw `serviceWorkerOption` argument.
+The `jsonStats` key contains all the webpack build information.

 ### `runtime(options)`